tyreepearson/field-workshops-terraform/docs/index.md

   - Change the name of the mock file to **mock-tfplan-pass.sentinel.**
   - Create a second copy of the file called **mock-tfplan-fail.sentinel.**
       - Create **pass.hcl** and **fail.hcl** files that have the text on the next two slides respectively.

+???

+you hook the test cases into the mock. this will get you to a place where you will be able to perform the test.

 ---
 name: pass-hcl